Muscle Guarding | Ravenswood Chiropractic in Andersonville

 The irony about muscle guarding is that the innate intelligence of the body has the muscles in question “believing” that they must be guarded so in order to protect the full body from possible further harm.
 As it turns out, though, this muscle guarding is more likely to cause further potential harm than that which the body is aiming to prevent by muscle guarding.

 At its core, muscle guarding is an effort by the body to defend itself against a perceived threat (whether remembered, anticipated, or actually present).
 But when no threat is present and the muscle guarding persists, then the behavior has the opposite effect, promoting more problems than it aims to resolve.

 Chiropractors Can Detect and Effectively Treat Muscle Guarding

 A chiropractor can recognize muscle guarding as stiffness resisting any movement being imposed by outside forces (such as massage or a chiropractic manipulation).

 Chronic muscle guarding is a subconscious phenomenon that requires conscious relaxation and release to eliminate.
 Such release can be facilitated by way of chiropractic adjustments, massage therapy, physiotherapy, and acupuncture, though to maintain the newly acquired “unguarded” state, the individual is best served by carrying the more balanced state promoted by such chiropractic manipulations with them into their everyday lives .

 Chiropractic treatment has proven particularly effective for those suffering from headaches and low back pain.
 By treating neuromusculoskeletal disorders, restoring mobility, and relieving pain, chiropractic therapy can be the treatment of choice for headache and back pain sufferers whether it be the result of an accident, strain, disease, stress, bad posture … etc.

-Call us today and schedule a free consultation to see how chiropractic therapy may help you.
+Call us today and schedule an appointment to see how chiropractic therapy may help you.